How Much Do Granite Countertops Cost?

 Granite Countertops Prices

-Granite countertop prices range from $50 to $200 per square foot installed, with most homeowners spending $80 to $110 per square foot or between $2,185 and $4,280 total for an average sized kitchen.
-Your final cost will depend on the size, thickness, level, and type of granite installed.
-Granite comes in many different colors, designs, and patterns to choose from for every budget.
+Slab granite countertop prices range from $50 to $200 per square foot installed, with most homeowners spending $80 to $110 per square foot or between $2,185 and $4,280 total for an average sized kitchen.
+Your total cost will depend on the size, thickness, level, and type of granite installed.
+Granite is a popular choice among homeowners and comes in many different colors, designs, and patterns to choose from for every budget.

 |National Average Cost||$3,232|

 |Average Range||$2,185 to $4,280|

 Granite countertops cost between $80 to $110 per square foot on average which includes materials, labor, and installation.
 On the low-end, you can expect to spend $50 to $70 per square foot whereas the high-end prices start at $140 per square foot and up.
 Prices are highly dependant on the type of granite selected, its size, level, and thickness.
 Other factors include the finishing texture applied and any special edging features.

 |Granite Type||Cost Per Square Foot|

 When considering natural stone for your countertop installation, granite is becoming as valued as marble countertops, and having it installed will increase the resale value of homes for many owners.

 Cost To Install Granite Countertops

 The total cost of installation for granite countertops is $2,185 to $4,280 in a medium-sized kitchen with 27 square feet of counter space.
 Depending on the level of granite you select, you will likely spend between $50 and $200 per square foot for both materials and labor or an average of $93 per square foot installed.